Menu

 What is ‘Benzo Fury’?

-One of the most prominently reported New Psychoactive Substances ( “Legal Highs”) in the UK over the last couple of years has been a drug called Benzo Fury.
+One of the most prominently reported New Psychoactive Substances (“Legal Highs”) in the UK over the last couple of years has been a drug called Benzo Fury.
 Products that are marketed under this brand name normally contain the chemical 6-APB or 5-APB.

 6-APB is a drug that has a mild stimulating effect that is similar to drugs like Amphetamines (speed) and Ecstasy (MDMA).
-Users report that they the experience of sounds and colours are intensified when they take the drug.
+Users report that the experience of sounds and colours are intensified when they take the drug.
 Negative effects of the drug can include confusion and panic attacks.

-6-APB and it’s sister drug, 5-APB are classed together as benzofuran compounds, with Benzo Fury being the name they are most likely to be found being sold under.
+6-APB and its sister drug, 5-APB are classed together as benzofuran compounds, with Benzo Fury being the name they are most likely to be found being sold under.
 The name of the drug is derived from the benzofuran ring in the chemical structure.
 It should not be confused with benzodiazepines, which are minor tranquillisers.

 Benzo Fury has been available to buy in various forms: